FEUSION/Extractor/README.md

 > **Note**:
 > - An user can able to set only two new user credentials.
-> - Username is not case-sensitive.
+> - Username is  case-sensitive.

 ![signup_user](https://user-images.githubusercontent.com/126145859/229084487-5184df34-ccce-4e87-9cae-9ab78d4c62d7.png)